 People in the UK keep browsing online shops and websites to find the best prices and deals.
 According to shopaholic statistics in the UK, around 82% of people made online purchases in 2019, while in 2020, that number is about 87%.

-The number of people who shop online is expected to reach 2.14 billion in 2021, which is about 27.08% of the global population.
-However, the number of online shoppers increases along with the growth of ecommerce.
-Nowadays, more and more people are purchasing goods and services online.
-The number of digital shoppers will rise, and in 2021, it is expected to reach 2.14 billion.
+The number of people who shop online reached 2.14 billion in 2021, which is about 27.08% of the global population.
+However, the number of online shoppers increases along with the growth of people with internet connections.

 19. About 62% of online buyers shop at least once per month.

 Nowadays, online shopping is becoming more and more attractive.
 Online shopping addiction statistics show that around 62% of digital buyers shop at least once a month.
 Furthermore, 26% of online shoppers shop once a week, and 3% shop once a day.

 But not everyone can handle online shopping.
 More than 46% of online customers have failed to complete an online purchase because there was a significant number of options to choose from.

 20. In 2022, the global online shopping market size will reach $5.5 trillion.